randrew/layout/readme.md

 something else by using preprocessor definitions.
 See the section below about the available [customizations](#customizations).

-*Layout* comes with a small set of tests as a build target, along with a primitive benchmark and example usage of the library as a Lua .dll module.
-However, you don't need any of this to use *Layout* in your own project.

-Building the tests, benchmarks and Lua module are handled by [GENie](https://github.com/bkaradzic/GENie), but no executable binaries for GENie are included in this source repository.
-[Download links for binary builds of GENie are listed below](#download-genie).
-You will need to download (or build yourself) a GENie executable and place it in your path or at the root of this repository tree.
-If you want to build on a platform other than Windows, you'll likely need to modify [genie.lua](genie.lua) for compatibility.
-Feel free to open issues or pull requests.

 *Layout* can be built as C99 or C++ if you are using GCC or Clang, but must be built as C++ if you are using MSVC.
 This requirement exists because the *Layout* implementation code uses the `vector_size` extension in GCC and Clang,